 Benefits of the Local Land Charges official search

-- guaranteed search results provide the highest level of due diligence
+- guaranteed search results that provide the highest level of due diligence

 - the full spatial extent of every charge appears on the search result

 - standard £15 fee for each search, providing a reduction to the current national average price

-- consistent quality of data provides clear and accurate search results
+- consistent quality of data which provides clear and accurate search results

-- instant online search result with 24/7 access to the data, reducing delays in receiving searches
+- instant online search results with 24/7 access to the data, reducing delays in receiving searches

 - unlimited repeat searches for six months to check for any new charges before completing a transaction